unifiedcontrolsystem/dai-ds/README.md

     * NearlineConfig.json
     * ProviderMonitoringNetworkForeignBus.json
     * ProviderProvisionerNetworkForeignBus.json
-    * LocationTranslationMap.json - If this doesn't match the machine config The provisioning and monitoiring providers may not function.
-Make sure to include ALL Foreign names.
+    * LocationTranslationMap.json - If the contents of this file do not correleate with the MachineConfig.json file's contents then the provisioning and monitoring providers may not function as expected.
+Make sure ALL Foreign names match a DAI name and no "location" is missing or unexpected.
 5. The API (or eventsim) must be available for the ProviderMonitoringNetworkForeignBus and ProviderProvisionerNetworkForeignBus to connect.